-My client engages in regular data reporting of Immunization Assessment Reports for purposes of Cal.
+This policy (Exh.
+A) covers at most the data reporting of Immunization Assessment Reports for purposes of Cal.
 Health & Safety Code section 120375 and 17 CCR 6075.
-These reports do not permit any release of personally identifiable information in a student's confidential education and health record.
+This policy (Exh.
+A) does not allow a release of personally identifiable information in a student's confidential education and health record.

-That is why the Selective Review Letter is an unlawful intrusion into privacy.
+That is why the MEPP is an unprecedented intrusion into privacy, seeking to gain access to medical exemption documents themselves.